PillePalle667/uibk_ps_parsys/exercise02/OurAnswers.md

 Our Optimized version in Code folder folder: mmulOpt.cpp.
 Our Benchmarked Output, is the file in each machine-name folder: mmulOpt.txt.

-Our Parallelized version iCode folder folder: mmulOpenMP.cpp.
+Our Parallelized version in Code folder folder: mmulOpenMP.cpp.
 Our Benchmarked Output, is the file in each machine-name folder: mmulOpenMP.txt.